stephanosterburg/stephanosterburg.github.io/_posts/2018-12-7-mapping_data_with_folium.md

 I first wanted to know where King County is.
 Is the county in a rural area, suburban area or just a big city like New York or a combination of some or all of them.
 To get a basic understanding and feel for what is the data represents.
 After going through the scrubbing part and dealing with the not so clean data handed, and having a better understanding of what is in the dataset, which leads me to the following questions:

-* Is location of a house by zip code (neighbourhood) an indicator for the house price?
+* Is location of a house by zip code (neighborhood) an indicator for the house price?
-* Do zip codes (neighbourhoods) with the higher housing density have an effect on selling price?
+* Do zip codes (neighborhoods) with the higher housing density have an effect on selling price?

 Also, what visualisation technique should or can I use to present it best?
 My choice was to use a map to visualise the data.
 For that, I picked the folium package.